ilya-kolchinsky/OpenCEP/README.md

 file_output(matches, 'output.txt')
 ```

-# Twitter Stream
+# Twitter API support
 ### Authentication
-In order to receive and use a stream from twitter, credentials are needed.
-Insert your credentials in TwitterCredentials.py
+To receive a Twitter stream via Twitter API, provide your credentials in plugin/twitter/TwitterCredentials.py
 ### Creating a twitter stream
 To create a twitter stream, a creation of TweetsStreamSessionInput class is needed.
 After creating the class above, use the get_stream_queue method while supplying a list of words as parameters that will determine the income tweets through the stream.
 ### Tweet formation in CEP